MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-b.md

 Next we focus on the two functions which a memory system consists of: Memory Retrieval and Memory Management.

 The former is something we've already seen.
-The later is something which is actively in works.
+The latter is something which is actively in works.
 We have also seen cases where ChatGPT ignores the initial messages as the conversation increases and LangChain allowing you to choose the last N messages of the conversation.

 There were few approaches mentioned on handling memory which I wanted to mention here: